Faculty and Staff

 B.S., Environmental Science, Southwest MN State University, 2003

-ABD, Ecology & Environmental Sciences, University of ME
+ABD, Ecology & Environmental Sciences, University of ME (in progress)

 Earth System Science Program Director, Leech Lake Tribal College (2016-present).